-Otoplasty, also known as ear surgery, is a cosmetic procedure to alter the position, shape, or size of your ears.
-Patients may choose this procedure if they don’t like how much the ears stick out from the head.
+Otoplasty, referred to as ear surgery, is a cosmetic procedure aimed at modifying the position, shape, or size of the ears.
+Patients often opt for this procedure if they are dissatisfied with the prominent projection of their ears from the head.

 Ideal candidates we’ve found in our Houston Otoplasty clinic for ear surgery are: